Atomic length on Weyl groups: Links with crystal theory

 in $B(\la)$, where $\eta_\la(b_\la)$ is the lowest weight vertex of $B(\la)$, see \cite{Lenart2005} for more details.
 In particular, combining this with \Cref{crystal_interp} enables us to recover \Cref{AL_symmetry_w0}. \end{Rem}

-With this intepretation at hand, we are now able to show the surjectivity of $\sL_\la$ for a whole family of dominant weights in finite types.
+With this intepretation at hand, we are now able to show that $\sL_\la$ surjects onto $\lbra 0, \sL_\la(w_0) \rbra$ for a whole family of dominant weights in finite types.
 Recall that a weight $\la\in P^+$ is called \textit{minuscule} if the Weyl group $W$ acts transitively on the set of weights of the module $V(\la)$.
 Equivalently, $\la$ is minuscule if and only if, for all $\al\in \Phi$, $\langle\la,\al^\vee\rangle\in\{-1,0,1\}$, see for instance \cite[Chapter VI, Exercices, \S 1, 24]{BOURB}.
-Recall \Cref{def_ideal} introducing the notion of ideal weights.
+We recall the classification of minuscule weights in the table below, found in \cite[Chapter VI, Exercices, \S 4, 15]{BOURB}.
+There is no minuscule weight for types $E_8, F_4$, and $G_2$.